By Bazilius Emmanuel – Art in Tanzania internship

 Components of the environment

-From above explanation you can see that everything surrounding human beings in a particular time and space is a component of our environment.
+From the above explanation, you can see that everything surrounding human beings in a particular time and space is a component of our environment.
 But geographers have tried to categorize all these environmental components into three, which are;

-(a) Physical components, includes all naturally occurring environmental elements like air, water, mountains etc.
+(a) Physical components include all naturally occurring environmental elements like air, water, mountains, etc.

-( c) Cultural components, includes all man-made parts of the environment such as buildings, population, farms etc.
+( c) Cultural components include all man-made parts of the environment such as buildings, population, farms, etc.

 IMPORTANCE OF THE ENVIRONMENT

-Our environment has a vital role to our daily survival.
-The environment plays an important role in the survival of all living things by:
+Our environment has a vital role in our daily survival.
+The environment plays an essential role in the survival of all living things by:

-(a) Supporting agriculture for food production•Climate and soil are essential during farming
+(a) Supporting agriculture for food production•Climate and soil is essential during farming

-(b) Temperature modification and climatic change control•The presence of trees and water bodies are essential for temperature regulation, also good agricultural practices have a lot to do with controlling climatic change.
+(b) Temperature modification and climatic change control•The presence of trees and water bodies is essential for temperature regulation.
+Also, good agricultural practices have much to do with controlling climatic change.

 (d) Minimize and or prevent disasters•swamps and marshes act as reservoirs of more water which may lead to flood, also air and plants absorb much gases emitted from human activities which will have more contribution to global warming.

-(e) Absorption of our pollutants•Environmental components like air, land and water absorb pollutants, such as poisons, radiations and chemicals which effects our healthy survival.
+(e) Absorption of our pollutants • Environmental components like air, land, and water absorb pollutants, such as poisons, radiation, and chemicals, which affect our healthy survival.

-(f) Food web and food chain advantage•All food is obtained from environmental components, so without the environment there is no potential for life.
+(f) Food web and food chain advantage: All food is obtained from environmental components, so there is no potential for life without the environment.

-So, We can conclude by saying, the environment gives us life.
+So, we can conclude by saying that the environment gives us life.

-See the diagram as it shows how living organisms interact with environmental components.
+See the diagram, which shows how living organisms interact with environmental components.

 It shows the mutual benefit in the ecosystem.